Low Degree Places on the Modular Curve X1(N)

 and

 Let $E_{b,c}$ be the elliptic curve

 and

 Then $P$ is a point on $E_{b,c}$ of order 37.
 The pair $(E_{b,c}, \, P)$ corresponds to a point on the modular curve $X_1(37)$.
 The interest in this example lies in the fact that this point is defined over a number field $\Q(\alpha,\tau)$ of degree 6, whereas the $\Q$-gonality of $X_1(37)$ is 18.
-This short note is motivated by the following question: Are there only finitely many points on $X_1(N)$ with degree less than the $\Q$-gonality, and if so, can they all be found with a finite computation? \ Denote ${\rm Places}(N)$ as the set of discrete valuations on $C_N$ over $\Q$.
-For each place $v$, denote $\Q(v)$ as the residue-field of $v$, and ${\rm deg}(v) := [\Q(v): \Q]$.
-Consider the functions $r,s,b,c \in C_N$ written on Sutherland's webpage as:
+This short note is motivated by the following question: Are there only finitely many points on $X_1(N)$ with degree less than the $\Q$-gonality, and if so, can they all be found with a finite computation? \ In a joint work with Maarten Derickx, ${\rm gon}(N)$ has been computed for all $N \leq 40$, see arXiv:1307.5719.